harnessie.com / docs / Getting started

 Silence is never success.
 Every run ends in a named stop condition, and each maps to one operator action.
 The common ones:

 complete: the goal was met and every gate passed.
 Nothing to do.needs_human: a gate failed after the retry ladder was exhausted.
-Read the proofs underruns/<id>/proofs/, fix the task or the acceptance criteria, and re-run.needs_arbitration: a contested decision produced dissent.
+Read the proofs underruns/<id>/proofs/, fix the task or the acceptance criteria, and re-run.needs_approval: a new phase contract produced verified staged output.
+Inspect the.maiden/path named in the report, run the reportedapprove-maidencommand, then resume.needs_arbitration: a contested decision produced dissent.
 Openruns/<id>/decisions/DR-<phase>.md, record your decision in it, and re-run.budgetormax_steps: the run hit a ceiling.
 Raise it inconfig/models.yamlor the phase, or narrow the goal.

-Re-running is safe: resume re-runs only the phases that did not pass.
+Resume with harnessie resume <run_id> <workflow> --goal "...".
+It re-runs only the phases that did not pass.
 The full table is in the user guide.

 7. Start your own project